Organ Donation Process

 Living Organ Donation Process

-2. Psychological evaluation
+• Psychological evaluation

-Donors may withdraw consent at any stage.
+Donors maintain the right to withdraw consent at any stage.

-Organ Donation Laws in the USA
+Organ Donation Laws in the United States

 Federal oversight includes: